mdbuck77/pong/README.md

 # pong
-Atar's Pong implemented in Java and libgdx
+Atari's Pong implemented in Java and libgdx